Above: Berkeley MBA startup Planet Murple aims to help kids each more vegetables

 In addition to meeting her co-founder at UC Berkeley, Emily drew inspiration and support from the Berkeley-Haas Innovation Design (ID) Club, which she helped lead as co-president, and from the Social Lean Launchpad course.
 Says Emily, “This was an amazing community of teachers, mentors, and fellow social entrepreneurs.” >>More (third story)

 Is MBA entrepreneurship in your future?
-Download our free ebook to find out if the time is now.
+Download the free ebook Five Signs You're Ready for an MBA to find out if the time is now.